dpro7026/sales_app_1/README.md

 ```
 rails c
 ```
-Then in the rails console search for all users (this does not include admin users):
+Then in the rails console search for all users (this does not include admin users):<br/>
 You should see 1 user with the details matching the seed details.
 ```
 User.all